voxeltheater/handbook/tech/lx-colorsource-par.md

 - 5-Pin DMX In/Out
 - PowerCON In/Out

 ### DMX Personality
-When using QLab as the lighting console, we recommend operating the ColorSource PARs in 6-channel Direct Mode.
+When using QLab as the lighting console, we recommend operating in 6-channel Direct Mode.

 | Address | Function  |
 | ------- | --------- |